basilfx/SubDaap/README.md

 ## Known issues
 * SQLite doesn't work when application runs as daemon.
+* Titles, artists and/or albums may have HTML entities in them.
+This is due to a bug in libsonic.

 ## License
 See the `LICENSE` file (MIT license).